The eGuide is a landmark online resource providing invaluable guidance for anyone working in venues in the UK.

 If you have any questions regarding specific content or have any suggestions feel free to contact the team via eguide@aev.org.uk

-eGuide adoptee
+Become an eGuide adoptee

 Exhibitors play an essential role in creating a safe and enjoyable event.
 As you prepare for the exhibition, it’s important to take a moment to check that any contractors you are considering hiring are competent and capable to do the job safely.
 Choosing a contractor with a proven track record of skills, knowledge and experience is not only good business sense and a legal requirement under the CDM regulations, it will help your exhibiting experience be less stressful and more successful.